 Yes.
 One parking pass is required for each car.
 When you are sharing a ride, only one of you is needed to purchase a parking pass.

-We need mailing address for those got tickets by online transfer.
-Will ask through Peatix when we prepare sending.
 Please aware that you can’t transfer a set of 2 tickets plus parking pass separately.
 The set will be transferred altogether.

 Please don’t resell tickets over face value.
 You are always welcome to ask around in the COMMUNITY when you can’t find anybody willing to attend.